 But when choosing a hostel or AirBnB, always make sure that you consider its proximity to the places you want to visit.

 You don’t want to be spending so much money on cabs every night because it is inaccessible to buses and trains at night.

 Thanks to modern marvels of technology, it is easy to travel to countries that don’t speak your language.
 It is easy to find direction and not waste time roaming around aimlessly.
 In addition to this, you always want to have contact with the outside world and the family you left back home unless you want to re-live Christopher McCandless’ Into the Wild adventure.

 Another thing that can come in handy is a power bank and a laptop.
 A lot of hostels and Air BnBs provide free WiFi which allows you to email and even upload photos of your travel.
-Also, a spare battery or a power bank for your phone can be a lifesaver especially if you are spending a lot of time outside.
+Also, a spare battery or a power bank for your phone, or even a solar backpack, can be a lifesaver especially if you are spending a lot of time outside.

 Tourist traps cost a lot of money.
 As rule of thumb, a backpacker should always do what the Romans do.
 Where do the locals eat?
 Don’t be afraid to ask the locals in order to figure out where the best deal is.
 Also, always do extensive research before you go to a particular place so you know where to find the healthy food in the world when living a healthy lifestyle.

 Also, observe what they typically do.
 Do they place their backpacks in front of them while commuting to avoid pickpockets?
 Or what are their usual customs?
 Do they bow after a conversation?